Solar vs. Wind Energy: Which Wins Out?

 • The initial start-up costs can be significant for developers as commercial structures can be over 100 feet tall.

-• The average commercial wind turbine is placed in a rural area, which means placing underground lines for power transference.
+• Commercial wind turbines are usually placed in rural areas, which means placing underground lines for power transference.
 This may bother local residents as they’re being installed.

-• Locals can argue that wind power is a source of visual and noise pollution.
+• Locals sometimes argue that wind power is a source of visual and noise pollution.

 The Pros and Cons of Commercial Solar Energy